 As our parent organization celebrates this significant anniversary, here is a look back on what has been achieved so far, and a look forward to building the Fairtrade of the future.

-Note: Fairtrade Canada is also celebrating its 20th anniversary this year – read more here, and connect to us on social media for a chance to win great prizes through the year.
+Note: Fairtrade Canada is also celebrating its 20th anniversary this year – read more social media for a chance to win great prizes through the year.

 Founded in 1997 as the umbrella organization for Fairtrade worldwide, Fairtrade International plays a pivotal role in setting international Fairtrade Standards and bringing together farmers and workers, producer networks and national Fairtrade organizations to drive the global Fairtrade strategy.